London Action Resource Centre: History

-Project

 LARC was purchased in the autumn of 1999 by people active in Reclaim the Streets, just after the Carnival against Capitalism which occurred on 18 June 1999.
 It was rebuilt over three years.
 The Guardian described it in 2005 as "a hub of the new anarchist movement."

 It has been used for events and as a meeting place by various groups, including the Radical Librarians Collective, Queeruption and Indymedia in London.
 It was originally known as the Fieldgate Action Resource Centre.
 LARC is part of the UK Social Centre Network, alongside other projects which were set up around the same time, like the Cowley Club in Brighton and the Sumac Centre in Nottingham, and also the 1 in 12 Club in Bradford.
 On its own website, the project states it is "a cooperatively owned and run building dedicated to the furthering of social justice and environmental issues, locally, nationally and globally.
 We believe this is done through direct action, refusing to be a spectator or waiting for someone else to do it for us.
 It is about taking back power and realising our potential to bring about change.
 This is an anti-capitalist, non-hierarchical space."

+In April 2022, the LARC was raided by the Metropolitan Police during protests by Just Stop Oil.